petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service.md

 See the [Database service limitations](../reference/platform-limitations.md#database-service) section for more information.

-## Environment Variables

-You can set these environment variables to configure the database service.

-### Core Database Settings and User Management Variables
+## Core Database Settings and User Management Variables

 These environment variables influence core settings for the database and the main users that access it.
 They are already created for you during project provisioning, and you should only need to change them if you have very specific requirements.